John Carroll, MD

 The University of Colorado is a national leader in the percutaneous and surgical management of complex structural heart disease.
-It is obvious that this broad area of investigation is becoming an increasingly important area of in the field of cardiac intervention and we are delighted to have become an established national leader.
-The program at UCH is multidimensional but relies on a team approach that includes cardiac interventionalists, cardiac imaging specialists and cardiac surgeons as well as a dedicated team of nurses and skilled technicians.
-The program is largely referral based so seamless communication between our faculty and referring physicians is critical.
+It is obvious that this broad area of cardiovascular care is becoming an increasingly important area of in the field of cardiac intervention and we are proud to have become an established national leader in this rapidly expanding field.
+The Structural Heart Disease Program at the University of Colorado Hospital is multi-dimensional and heavily relies on a team approach including experts from Interventional Cardiology, Advanced Cardiac Imaging, Cardiac Surgery, and Electrophysiology as well as a dedicated team of nurses and skilled technicians.
+The program is largely referral-based so seamless communication between our providers and referring physicians remains critical and is greatly emphasized.

-Signature components of the program include percutaneous closure of PFO, ASD, VSD and perivalvular leaks as well as mitral and aortic valvuloplasty.
-We are far and away the highest volume center in the region for all of these procedures and we are among the highest volume centers in the nation.
-The indications for several of these therapies are in evolution so we have been involved (and have taken the lead) in a number of multi-center trials and as a result many patients may qualify for consideration of enrollment in on-going clinical studies Experimental devices can also be deployed on compassionate care protocols and those devices that already have FDA approval are also available.
-Patients being considered for a percutaneous repair procedure will undergo a thorough clinical evaluation (which his many cases may include non-invasive 3D reconstruction) to determine suitability and also to optimize the chances of a successful outcome.
-Both aortic and mitral valvuloplasty are routinely performed, and offer patients a meaningful alternative to more conventional (and occasionally prohibitively risky) surgical procedures.
+Signature components of the program include transcatheter valve replacement, mitral and aortic valvuloplasty, and percutaneous closure of PFO, ASD, VSD and paravalvular leaks.
+UCH is far and away the highest volume center in the region for these complex procedures and is among the highest volume centers in the nation.
+Because the indications for many of these advanced structural heart disease therapies are in evolution, we pride ourselves on being involved a number of high-profile multi-center clinical trials (e.g., PARTNER II, COAPT, ACP Pivotal Trial, REDUCE) and as a result many patients may qualify for and be offered consideration of enrollment into on-going clinical studies as a therapeutic option.
+In addition, procedures performed using both experimental devices in compassionate care protocols and those devices that already have FDA approval are also performed and offered to patients.
+Patients being considered for an advanced transcatheter structural heart procedure will undergo a thorough clinical evaluation (which his many cases may include advanced non-invasive imaging – 3D TEE and/or CTA) to both determine candidacy and also optimize the chances of a successful outcome.